paracrawl/keops/pm.md

 ## Your role in KEOPS
 The parallel sentences are organized in tasks.
 A task defines a group of sentences which should be reviewed by an evaluator in a certain way.

-As an administrator, your mission is to create tasks, assign them to evaluators and track their progress.
+As a project manager, your mission is to create tasks, assign them to evaluators and track their progress.

-Even if you are an administrator, you can be assigned tasks.
+Even if you are a project manager, you can be assigned tasks.
 For more information about how to evaluate tasks, please refer to the [evaluators guide](evaluators.md).

 <a name="started"></a>

 ## Getting started
 In order to use KEOPS, you need an invitation.
-Only another admin can provide you with one.
-In addition, the admin who invited you has to grant administrator privileges to your account.
+Only another project manager can provide you with one.
+In addition, the project manager who invited you has to grant project manager privileges to your account.

 <a name="signin"></a>

 ### Sign in
-If you already have your administrator account, sign in to use KEOPS.
+If you already have your project manager account, sign in to use KEOPS.
 You can do this by clicking on _Sign in_ in the homepage.

 ![Home page](screenshots/guide/home.png)